88888888oleg/textstyle_generator/README.md

 ---

-📋 Requirements
+## 📋 Requirements

-•	You must create a trigger file at lib/textstyle_generator_trigger.dart.
+You must create a trigger file at `lib/textstyle_generator_trigger.dart`.

-•	The trigger file must contain at least:
+The trigger file must contain at least:
-•	An import for package:flutter/material.dart.
+- An import for `package:flutter/material.dart`.
-•	An import for your palette file if you want to override the default text color.
+- An import for your palette file if you want to override the default text color.
-•	A part 'generated/text_styles.g.dart'; statement.
+- A `part 'generated/text_styles.g.dart';` statement.

 Example trigger file: